Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In the second dimension, we have to add a one-dimensional pattern shown as the green squares per square that add 2 units because both sides of the square join at one unit.
+In the second dimension, we have to add a one-dimensional pattern shown as the green squares per square that join at one unit.

 <br /><br />